-At each release, new versions of the Esri Amazon Machine Images are available on the Amazon Web Services (AWS) Marketplace.
-Improvements are also made in existing Esri sample CloudFormation templates.
+At each release, new versions of the Esri Amazon Machine Images (AMIs) are available on the Amazon Web Services (AWS) Marketplace.
+Many changes were made to the 10.7 AMIs.

 See the latest deprecation notice to determine if your hardware and software components are still compatible with ArcGIS 10.7 and to see a list of deprecated functionality.

 For information on bug fixes, see the ArcGIS 10.7 issues addressed list.

 At 10.7, the upgrade process and experience for deployments created with 10.6.1 CloudFormation templates have been further automated and improved.
 You no longer have to upload ArcGIS software to your Amazon Elastic Compute Cloud (EC2) instances or your own Amazon Simple Storage Service (S3) bucket to upgrade.
 You don't have to run an upgrade on every Amazon EC2 instance.
 You also don't have to manually update the auto-scaling group instances used by ArcGIS Server sites and spatiotemporal big data stores.

 The upgrade is a single process; just provide your 10.7 Portal for ArcGIS and ArcGIS Server license files.
 See the documentation for the CloudFormation templates provided by Esri.

 The following changes were made to the AMIs at 10.7:

 - Previously, the instances you launched using Esri AMIs included a second Amazon Elastic Block Storage (EBS) volume, where you were advised to store your data.
 Because the root volumes are no longer destroyed when you terminate an instance, the second, empty data storage EBS volume is no longer included when you launch an instance from an Esri AMI.
 You can store data on the root drive or, if you have data already loaded on an EBS snapshot, you can attach it to your instance.